 1 medium Banana

-1 C. Dark Chocolate Almond Milk
+1 C. Dark Chocolate Almond Milk1 Scoop Sun Warrior Protein Powder

 1 C. Ice